Cover Protection System With Multiple Triggers (Wind, Hail, …)

 Implementation

-Create a counter helper (Settings → Devices & Services → Helpers → Create helper → Counter):
+Create one toggle helper per protection source (Settings → Devices & Services → Helpers → Create helper → Toggle), e.g.:

 - Name: